Green Procurement

 No need to communicate content information

-Information on use and regulations, etc. → Not possible to use
+(a): Information on use and regulations, etc. → No possibility of use

-Information on actual usage and materials: No possibility of use
+(b): Information on actual usage and materials, etc. → No possibility of use

-Communication etc. required Supply chain information → 0.1% or more
+Communication etc. required (E): Supply chain information → 0.1% or more

-Usage restrictions Substances to be managed as restricted substances taking into consideration the approval system (measures outside the flow chart)
+Usage restrictions (G): Substances that are controlled as restricted substances taking into consideration the authorization system (measures outside the flow chart)

 [Note] As of November 11, 2014, the total number of substances on the Candidate List up to the 11th SVHC classification is 155 (5 substances were added in FY2014).